 - A recruiter should never send your CV to another company without your specific permission to do so – stay away from any recruiters who do this or who ask for permission to send your CV out to numerous clients without speaking to you about each company specifically first.

-“Katie made such a big effort to find out what I wanted from a job, and then supported me through every step of the application, so now I have a job that I love.
-Her industry knowledge, as well her as her positivity and friendliness, made her great to work with.”
+“Carrot made such a big effort to find out what I wanted from a job, and then supported me through every step of the application, so now I have a job that I love.
+Their industry knowledge, as well as their positivity and friendliness, made them great to work with.”

 Jennifer Chalmers, Senior Medical Writer

-If you are considering a move, and would like to arrange an informal, completely confidential call to find out how we can help and what kind of opportunities we can offer, please get in touch:
+If you are considering a move, and would like to arrange an informal, completely confidential call to find out how we can help and what kind of opportunities we can offer, get in touch!